techslateramu/allinone/utils/mac/Install/README.md

 # What happens

 If the script is success, you will see the below list installed
-- HomeBrew
+- HomeBrew  -- Package & Installation Manager for macOS
 - Git
 - Terraform
 - VS Code
 - Azure CLI
 - DBeaver
+- Maven
+- Helm
+- Postman
 - Studio 3T
-- Docker
-- K8S
 - Kubectl
+- Azure Data Stuido